qbead/qbeadWebsite/content/main/becky.md

 <p>
 **What is the coolest part of your job?**

-Going to conferences and getting to share your work with scientists from around the world!
+Going to conferences and getting to share my work with scientists from around the world!
 </p>
 </div>
 </div>